python-elective-kea/spring2023/sphinx/source/ses7.rst

 .. raw:: html

-        I want to get a score of how well my Java programming is.
+        I want to get a score of how well my python programming is.
 The score should be from 1 to 10.

         You should give me exercises one at a time.
 The exercise need to be solved with code.
 The exercises should match the level you think i am at.